Northshore Mall

-The Northshore Mall is a shopping mall in Peabody, Massachusetts.
+The Northshore Mall is a super-regional shopping mall in Peabody, Massachusetts.

-As of 2025, the mall currently features Macy's in two locations, and JCPenney.
+As of 2026, the mall features two Macy's locations, JCPenney, and an upcoming Dick's House of Sport as anchors.

 The mall is near the Route 128 and Route 114 junction, and less than a mile from the Simon-owned Liberty Tree Mall in Danvers.
-The mall is 1,667,004 sqft in size, and most of this space is located on one level, with the exception of the former Nordstrom wing and most anchor stores.
+The mall is 1,667,004 sqft in size, and most of this space is located on one level, with the exception of the Dick's House of Sport wing and most anchor stores.